BrianMillerS/trading_card_grading_capstone/README.md

 All 10k cards were scraped from [Collectors.com](https://www.collectors.com/trading-cards/sport-baseball-cards/20003?lowgrade=1&highgrade=10&gradingservice=2&page=1) using beautiful soup

 # Data Collection
-Example of professsionally graded card for sale on Ebay:
+Example of professsionally graded card for sale on Amazon:
 <img src="readme_photos/website_example.png" width="380" height="558">

 Summary of where data was scraped from: